biolink/biolink-model/docs/index.md

  * [chemical to thing association➞subject](chemical_to_thing_association_subject.md) - the chemical substance or entity that is an interactor
  * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
  * [clinical modifier qualifier](clinical_modifier_qualifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects
+ * [contributor association➞object](contributor_association_object.md) - agent helping to realise the given entity (e.g. such as a publication)
+ * [contributor association➞predicate](contributor_association_predicate.md) - generally one of the predicate values 'provider', 'publisher', 'editor' or 'author'
+ * [contributor association➞qualifiers](contributor_association_qualifiers.md) - this field can be used to annotate special characteristics of an agent relationship, such as the fact that a given author agent of a publication is the 'corresponding author'
+ * [contributor association➞subject](contributor_association_subject.md) - information content entity which an agent has helped realise
  * [disease or phenotypic feature association to location association➞object](disease_or_phenotypic_feature_association_to_location_association_object.md) - anatomical entity in which the disease or feature is found
  * [disease or phenotypic feature association to thing association➞subject](disease_or_phenotypic_feature_association_to_thing_association_subject.md) - disease or phenotype
  * [disease to exposure association➞object](disease_to_exposure_association_object.md)